Gas RC airplanes (glow / nitro)

 has actually been designed with beginners in mind.

-Typical glow plug rc trainer airplanes ('trainers') generally follow a basic pattern; they are of a high wing design with noticeable dihedral, which is the upward angle of each wing panel when viewed from the front of the plane.
+Typical rc trainer airplanes ('trainers') generally follow a basic pattern; they are of a high wing design with noticeable dihedral, which is the upward angle of each wing panel when viewed from the front of the plane.

-- Flying gas planes is more 'involved' than electric, but can be more satisfying if you're mechanically minded.
+- Flying gas rc planes is more 'involved' than electric, but can be more satisfying if you're mechanically minded.

 - 1. Joining a model flying club is a good thing to do and an excellent way to become quickly involved in the hobby; you'll make new friends, learn heaps of stuff and be able to share your enthusiasm with lots of folks who will actually understand your new found passion!

 - 2. Although some accessories are essential, many of them can be lent to you by fellow modellers that you fly with, this is especially true if you do join a club.
 So in your early days you can get away without buying everything in one hit.
-Or you can save some money and buy the essential items in a field pack instead of individually.
+Or you can save some money and buy the essential items in a 'field pack' instead of individually.